 Creating space for yourself to get your work done can help you focus and stay on track.
 Liven up your workspace by working near a window or adding a few succulents.
-Research has shown that sunlight and plants can have a positive effect on our productivity and happiness.
+Research has shown that sunlight and plants can positively affect our productivity and happiness.
 Instead of a windowless desk or cubicle, you can enjoy a more personalized setup.
 A dedicated workstation can also make it easier to log off and walk away at the end of the day.

 2. Manage expectations:

-In a project or team with a lot of moving parts and different people, managing expectations is key to remote work because it clearly defines roles and tasks, so everyone knows what their responsibilities are.
+In a project or team with many moving parts and different people, managing expectations is key to remote work because it clearly defines roles and tasks, so everyone knows their responsibilities.
 Since remote work environments rely heavily on good communication, keeping everyone updated is critical.